KazaiMazai/SwiftletModel/README.md

 - Denormalize to any shape on the fly
 - Incomplete data handling

 Almost like an ORM but without a database.

 ## Why

 The ideal SwiftletModel use case is when:
 - The domain model of the app is complicated,
 - All the data comes from the backend,
-- You have reasons to avoid using a heavy duty local storage like CoreData/SwiftData/Realm/SQLite
+- You have reasons to avoid using heavy-duty local storage like CoreData/SwiftData/Realm/SQLite

 ## Model Definitions